cognisant/Docs.DevelopmentProcess/docs/code-style/javascript.md

 # JavaScript

-For JavaScript projects we will aim to adhere as closely as possible to the [AirBnB JavaScript style Guide](https://github.com/airbnb/javascript), with the addition of [Prettier](https://prettier.io/) to enforce a consistent code style.
+For JavaScript projects we will aim to adhere as closely as possible to the [AirBnB JavaScript style Guide](https://github.com/airbnb/javascript), with the addition of [Prettier](https://prettier.io/) to enforce a consistent formatting.

 # React